Neon-Nightmare/To-Do/README.md

 use check marks to mark a task as complete

-use the delete button to remove all completed task :3
+use the completed button to archive all completed task :3

+..enjoy